-Cambodia's ruling party won all parliamentary seats in July vote: election committee
+Cambodia's ruling party won all seats in July vote: election commission

 The United States, which already imposed visa curbs on some Cambodian government members close to Hun Sen over the crackdown, said it would consider steps, including an expansion of visa restrictions, in response to July’s “flawed election”.

-Writing by Amy Sawitta Lefevre; Editing by Gareth Jones
+Writing by Amy Sawitta Lefevre; Editing by Gareth Jones and John Stonestreet